 The Anthony Rothe Memorial Trust have provided grant funding to Children’s Cancer Institute to support research into the causes, prevention, treatment and cure of leukemia and lymphoma.

-The Apex Foundationhelped found Children’s Cancer Institute in 1984 with a $1 million donation to establish its first laboratories.
-The Apex Foundation provides generous annual grants for our research and supports our Histone Modification Group.
+Apex Foundation helped found Children’s Cancer Institute in 1984 with a $1 million donation to establish its first laboratories.
+The Apex Foundation provides generous annual grants for our research.

-Cure Brain Cancer Foundation is the largest dedicated fundraiser for brain cancer research in Australia.
-The Foundation funds research programs at Children’s Cancer Institute that focus on finding more effective, less invasive new ways to treat the childhood brain cancer.
+Cure Brain Cancer Foundation is the leading organisation for brain cancer research, advocacy and awareness in Australia, with a time-critical mission to increase five-year survival from the current 20% to 50% by 2023.
+The Foundation funds research programs at Children’s Cancer Institute that focus on finding more effective, less invasive new ways to treat childhood brain cancer.

 The Cure Starts Now (TCSN) Australian chapter was founded in honour of brave Amy Pedersen, who fell victim to a devastating incurable brain tumour called diffuse intrinsic pontine glioma or DIPG.
 TCSN is a cancer charity dedicated to a “holistic cure”, funding research at Children’s Cancer Institute to discover innovative new treatments for DIPG.